0xPolygonMiden/miden-base/docs/architecture/accounts.md

 This encoding allows the ID to convey both the account’s unique identity and its operational settings.

+### Code

+> A collection of functions defining the `Account`’s programmable interface.

+Every Miden account is essentially a smart contract.
+The `Code` component defines the account’s functions, which can be invoked through both [Note scripts](notes.md#the-note-script) and transaction scripts.
+Key characteristics include:

+- **Mutable access:** Only the account’s own functions can modify its storage and vault.
+All state changes—such as updating storage slots, incrementing the nonce, or transferring assets—must occur through these functions.
+- **Function commitment:** Each function can be called by its [MAST](https://0xpolygonmiden.github.io/miden-vm/user_docs/assembly/main.html) root.
+The root represents the underlying code tree as a 32-byte hash.
+This ensures integrity, i.e., the caller calls what he expects.
+- **Note creation:** Account functions can generate new notes.

 ### Storage

 > A flexible, arbitrary data store within the `Account`.